 Process Correspondence - Medicare Compensation Recovery 011-15070000

-This document outlines information for Service Officers about how to assess inbound documents for accuracy and completeness for Medicare Compensation Recovery.
-It also describes the information needed to register a new claim in the MCRS, signature requirements for forms and how to unlink documents from a Work Identification Number (WIN) or manually separate email correspondence.
+This document details the information Service Officers need to assess Medicare Compensation Recovery inbound documents for accuracy and completeness.
+It describes the details needed to register a new claim in the Medicare Compensation Recovery System (MCRS), form requirements and how to unlink documents from a Work Identification Number (WIN) or manually separate email correspondence.

 Check inbound correspondence

-• check inbound correspondence against existing compensation claims to match correspondence to the correct claim.
-An injured person may have multiple compensation claims in MCRS
+Service Officers must check inbound correspondence against existing compensation claims to match correspondence to the correct claim.
+An injured person may have multiple compensation claims in MCRS.

 Types of correspondence

-Inbound correspondence includes all forms of written communication received by letter, email or fax, such as:
+Inbound correspondence includes all forms of written communication received by letter, email or fax, including:

-• forms, the Resources page has a link to a list of all forms that may be received
+- forms, the Resources page has a link to a list of all forms

-• enquiries, or information provided about the claim or injured person.
-Go to Enquiries and authenticating a customer and Authority to access a claim as specific rules may apply, for example, to claims involving deceased estates and minors
+- enquiries, or information provided about the claim or injured person.
+Specific rules may apply, for example, claims involving deceased estates and minors.
+For more details, see:

 Mandatory requirements and checks for Medicare Compensation Recovery forms